alainamb/web-localization-for-beginners/Lesson1/Lesson1_README.md

   - Headings
   - Lists

+## Inspecting the Webpage Using Chrome DevTools
+- Navigating the Elements tab: HTML in main area; CSS under Styles on the right

 ## Localization Checklist
-Create and localize the HTML elements of the `TerminologyWebpage_LocDemo_es-MX.html` file.
+Create and localize the HTML elements in the `TerminologyWebpage_LocDemo_es-MX.html` file.
 Refer to the `Assignment Checklist.docx` for detailed grading criteria and translation guidelines.

 ## Important Notes